keploy/community-blog/cm7vjvnju000409l87bsz47kx.md

 ### Is Podman Slower Than Docker?

 In most cases, no. Podman and Docker have similar performance profiles since they use the same container runtime (runc).
 However, some users report that Podman can be faster, especially when running rootless containers, thanks to its lightweight nature.

+### Can I use Docker and Podman together on the same system?

+Yes!
+Docker and Podman can coexist on the same machine without conflicts.
+Since Podman is daemonless and rootless, it won’t interfere with Docker’s running containers.
+This allows developers to experiment with Podman while still using Docker for existing projects, making the transition smoother.